Learning to Compute Gr\"obner Bases: Introduction

-In this study, we address this challenging task of computing \gb bases using machine learning.
-Recent studies have revealed the potential of Transformer models as a powerful solver of algebraic computations.
-Namely, instead of designing explicit computational procedures, we train a machine learning model using a large amount of (non-\gb set, \gb basis) pairs.
-A similar framework has also been used for other mathematical tasks.
-For example, \cite{lample2019deep} showed that Transformers can learn symbolic integration simply by observing many $(\dv*{f}{x}, f)$ pairs in training.
+In this study, we investigate \gb basis computation from a learning perspective, envisioning it as a practical compromise to address large-scale polynomial system solving and understanding when mathematical algorithms are computationally intractable.
+The learning approach does not require explicit design of computational procedures, and we only need to train a model using a large amount of (non-\gb set, \gb basis) pairs.
+Further, if we restrict ourselves to a particular class of \gb bases (or associated \textit{ideals}), the model may internally find some patterns useful for prediction.
+The success of learning indicates the existence of such patterns, which encourages the improvement of mathematical algorithms and heuristics.
+Several recent studies have already addressed mathematical tasks via learning, particularly using Transformers~\citep{lample2020deep,biggio2021neural,charton2022linear}.
+For example, \cite{lample2020deep} showed that Transformers can learn symbolic integration simply by observing many $(\dv*{f}{x}, f)$ pairs in training.
 The training samples are generated by first randomly generating $f$ and computing its derivative $\dv*{f}{x}$ and/or by the reverse process.
-Other examples include solving ordinary differential equations~\citep{lample2019deep}, symbolic regression~\citep{biggio2021neural}, and basic linear algebra~\citep{charton2022linear}.
-For all the tasks, Transformers exhibited a high performance.

-A crucial challenge in the learning of \gb basis computation is that it is mathematically unknown how to efficiently generate many (non-\gb set, \gb basis) pairs.
-To resolve this, we need an efficient backward approach~(i.e., \textit{solution-to-problem} computation) because, as discussed above, the forward approach~(i.e., \textit{problem-to-solution} computation) is prohibitively expensive.
-Particularly, we need to address (i) a random generation of \gb bases and (ii) a backward transformation from a \gb basis to an associated non-\gb set.
-To our knowledge, neither of them has been addressed in computational algebra because of the lack of motivations and applications; all the efforts have been dedicated to the forward computation from a non-\gb set to \gb basis.
-The central contributions of this study are the discovery of these new mathematical problems, efficient computational algorithms for them, and the first machine learning approach for \gb basis computation, summarized as follows.
+However, a crucial challenge in the learning of \gb basis computation is that it is mathematically unknown how to efficiently generate many (non-\gb set, \gb basis) pairs.
+We need an efficient backward approach~(i.e., \textit{solution-to-problem} computation) because, as discussed above, the forward approach~(i.e., \textit{problem-to-solution} computation) is prohibitively expensive.
+To this end, we frame two problems: (i) a random generation of \gb bases and (ii) a backward transformation from a \gb basis to an associated non-\gb set.
+To our knowledge, neither of them has been addressed in the study of \gb bases because of the lack of motivations; all the efforts have been dedicated to the forward computation from a non-\gb set to \gb basis.